StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/custom-fields/enter-values-in-custom-fields.md

 <!-- md:permission `manageCase/update` --> <!-- md:permission `manageAlert/update` -->

-This topic provides step-by-step instructions for entering values in [custom fields](../../../../administration/custom-fields/about-custom-fields.md) in a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive.
+Enter values in [custom fields](../../../../administration/custom-fields/about-custom-fields.md) in a [case](../about-cases.md) or an [alert](../../alerts/about-alerts.md) in TheHive to record company-specific information.

 !!! tip "Can't enter a value in a custom field?"
     If you can't enter the value you need in a custom field, the field may not be configured correctly.
 Contact someone with admin-level permissions to [update the configuration](../../../../administration/custom-fields/manage-a-custom-field.md).